-The algorithm expects as input the domain space D, the list of all the previously picked samples L and a positive number K. At first the algorithm returns points from the border of the hyperplane defined by all points $d \in D$ .
-The number of these points is determined by K. The border points are picked with the notion that the performance in these points receives its highest and its lowest values.
-The chosen point must be distant, in the sense that they are not neighboring points, in order to provide knowledge for different ranges of D. When the number of chosen points exceeds K, the algorithm then utilizes the knowledge obtained from the first samples.
+The algorithm expects as input the domain space D, the list of all the previously picked samples L and a positive number K. At first the algorithm returns K points from the border of the hyperplane defined by all points $d \in D$ .
+The border points are picked with the notion that if the application is deployed using the highest and lowest available resources for each dimension (in combination, between different dimensions), the objective function will most likely present its highest and lowest values in the respective points.

+Furthermore, the K border points are also equidistant in order to avoid high gathering of points in a small region of the input space.
+When the number of chosen points exceeds K, the algorithm then utilizes the knowledge obtained from the first samples.
 Specifically, the distances between all the points are calculated and the midpoint between each couple is estimated.
-The midpoint is defined as follows: assuming 2 points $p_1, p_2 \in D$ , the midpoint $p{med}$ is the point whose values for each dimension equal to the average values of points $p_1$ , $p_2$ to the respective dimensions.
-The eventually picked midpoint is is the result of the most distant points, as long as this point was not previously picked.
+The midpoint is defined as follows: assuming 2 points $p_1, p_2 \in D$ , the midpoint $p{med}$ is the point whose values for each dimension equal to the average values of points $p_1, p_2$ to the respective dimensions.
+If such point does not exist (e.g. such resource combination is not applicable), the geometrically closest point is returned.
+The eventually picked midpoint is the result of the most distant points, as long as this point was not previously picked.